findings of a supervised Quebecois scholastic project. Febreze was re-

 ported ... to me directly ... as having killed the test-subject plants, in two

 distinct tests.
-There were doing fine, in Canada, until the spraying of the
+The plants were doing fine, in Canada, until the spraying

 It took three weeks for the plants to die in the first recreated Febreze atmos-

 phere, and it only took hours for Febreze to kill all of the test-subject plants

 In the second test, Febreze was used in a high dosage.
 In that environment,

 not even a day passed, before the test-subject plants were dead.

 The basic summary of the test is that Febreze burnt the plant cells, thereby